omarv74/azuredevopslabs/labs/azuredevops/testmanagement/readme.md

     ![](images/035.png)

 1. While you can create test cases one at a time, it's sometimes easier to use a grid layout to quickly add many test cases.
-In the test cases panel, select **New \| New test case using grid**.
+In the test cases panel, select **Add test cases using grid**.

     ![](images/036.png)